jrief/django-shop-ipayment/README.rst

     HOST_NAME = 'ipayment.example.net'

 The unit test must start a web service which listens on port 80 of your testing environment.
-This feature is only available in Django-1.4 or greater.
+This feature is available in Django-1.4 or later.
 To run the test on its own, invoke::

    cd tests/testapp